• Skip to primary navigation

 Cook this recipe.

-• While you boil the pasta water, put the milk/cream and pieces of Gorgonzola into a deep skillet.
+• While you boil the pasta water, put the milk/cream and pieces of Gorgonzola into a deep skillet or large saucepan.
 Cook over a low heat, stirring continuously until the cheese has melted.

 • Add the chopped olives and then some fresh marjoram or thyme if using.
 Mix and cook on a very low heat for another minute.
 You can add some grated Parmigiano to thicken the sauce if necessary or just to make it even more cheesy!

-• Cook the pasta al dente according to the instructions on the packet.
-Save a cup of the pasta cooking water and drain the pasta.
+• Cook pasta al dente according to the instructions on the packet.
+Save a cup of the starchy pasta cooking water and drain the pasta.
 If the sauce seems thick add some pasta cooking water, stir, and then add the pasta.
-Mix the pasta and sauce together well and serve immediately with grated Parmigiano or grana if required.
+Mix the pasta and sauce together well over a medium heat and serve immediately with grated Parmigiano or grana if required.

 Notes

 To make a vegetarian version of this pasta recipe, you’ll need to use vegetarian parmesan and blue cheese.
-Gorgonzola isn’t vegetarian, but some types of blue cheese are.
+Gorgonzola isn't vegetarian, but some types of blue cheese are.
 Italian dolcelatte is the closest to Gorgonzola.
-English Stilton is vegetarian too.
+English Stilton is vegetarian and some types of Danish Blue are too.

 Nutrition